alexanderharms/timsR/README.md

 Distributed under the GPL 3 license.
 See ``LICENSE`` for more information.

 ## Meta
-Authors: Alexander Harms and Pauline Sluijpers.
+Authors: Alexander Harms.
+Based on a project by Pauline Sluijpers and myself.